learning-paths/pathway-clojure/README.md

 Clojure isn't shy about borrowing what works.
 Communicating Sequential Processes have been popularized by Google's Go language.
 Clojure adopted this paradigm via its core.async library (a named set of functions).
 Clojurians have been quick to pick up CSP, but have learned that (in general) its best used at the edge of a system, not at the heart of one.
 I mention this because I've learned so much more than I ever thought possible because of the brilliant minds in Clojure who freely share their hard earned programming wisdom.

 These professionals aren't doing things the hard way.
 They are going with the grain of the wood and solving problems in the most natural possible way.
 It isn't a perfect way.
-There's a lot which can be improved and the work is underway.
+There's are still a few things which can be improved but the work is well underway.
 The progress early Clojurians have made since its inception in 2007 is staggering!
 We are truly standing on the shoulder of giants.

 To me, Clojure represents a better way of doing things.